-The Akmani Legian – Modern, comfortable, compact, and in the heart of the action.
+Akmani Legian – Modern, comfortable, compact, and in the heart of the action.

-This chic boutique hotel is right in the midst of the shopping and nightlife for which Kuta and Legian are renowned, but rooms are a good 100m from traffic (although nightclub noise does travel a lot further).
+This chic boutique hotel is right in the midst of the shopping and nightlife for which Kuta and Legian are renowned, but rooms are a good distance from traffic (although nightclub noise does travel a lot further).
 Spread across five floors, rooms overlook the pool with its well-designed wooden deck and tiled areas.
 However, some of the narrow balconies do look straight into others.
-The rooms on the ground level are better, featuring an inviting double lounge chair and direct access to the main pool.
+The rooms on the ground level are better, featuring inviting double lounge chairs and direct access to the main pool.
 The highlight is the rooftop pool and its bar/lounge (offering happy hours at sunset), café (with regular evening buffets), and enthralling views of downtown and the distant beach.

-The Akmani Legian – The Location
+Akmani Legian – The Location

 - Area: Not actually in Legian, but more properly located in Kuta.
-(The invisible border between Kuta and Legian is about 500m north along the road).
+(The invisible border between Kuta and Legian is about 500m north along the road.)
 Surrounded by all the facilities that both areas provide, and about 650m from the beach.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 20 minutes, depending on traffic.

 - Handy to: All the facilities in Kuta and Legian.

 - Guests: The set up and location is designed more for packaged tours by younger groups and couples.

 - Kids Club: The Kids Corner consists mostly of a decent selection of toys.

 - Beach: The beach is about 650m away, via Jalan Benesari road, just to the north.
 The beach is wide and shady, with plenty of drinks stalls on the white sand.
 Larger waves are often more suitable for surfers, so take care and swim between the flags.